-Compensation Philosophy And Objectives
+Compensation Philosophy and Objectives

-The Compensation Committee oversees MannKind's executive compensation within the context of a compensation philosophy.
+The Compensation Committee oversees our executive compensation within the context of a compensation philosophy.
 This philosophy is to provide compensation and benefits programs designed to attract, motivate, and retain a high caliber workforce that enables us to compete with companies in the pharmaceutical and biotechnology industries and to reward individual and corporate performance.